 UC-II and nTHIAA.
 A new class of supplements, combined they provide demonstrated anti-inflammatory effects and effectiveness in clinical studies of osteoarthritis and rheumatoid arthritis.
 See here.

 What have you found helps?

 I am sure you have other ways to assist clients with pain, that don’t involve prescriptive medications.
 Love to hear your thoughts in the comments section below.
-Thanks for reading and your contribution.
+Thanks for reading and for your contribution.